Kilimanjaro Travel Insurance

 How to buy travel insurance online - step 2

-3. Choose your base cover (Essentials / Plus / Elite)
+3. Choose your base cover (Essentials / Classic / Elite)

 On the Cover step you’ll see three options: